Last Updated on

 After the initial euphoria of bringing home a baby has worn off, you will find that raising a child is not easy.
 In fact, it is one of the hardest tasks in life.
-Taking care of the child becomes the most important part of your life, and you will find yourself drained both emotionally and physically at the end of the day, while your baby relentlessly asks for more.
+Taking care of the child becomes the most important part of your life, and you will find yourself drained, both emotionally and physically, at the end of the day, while your baby relentlessly asks for more.

 The fact that babies cannot communicate makes it even more difficult, as the causes of their discomfort are hard to find out.
 You might start to understand the behavioural patterns of the child as he grows up.
-Most children cry when they are hungry or in discomfort, but sometimes, they refuse to stop crying no matter what you do- this usually happens around the 1-year mark.
-So in this article, let us take a look at the common causes of whining in babies and how to deal with them when they are crying.
+Most children cry when they are hungry or in discomfort but, sometimes, they refuse to stop crying no matter what you do- this usually happens around the 1-year mark.
+So, in this article, let us take a look at the common causes of whining in babies and how to deal with them when they are crying.

 What is Baby Whining?

 Infant whining is the term used to refer to children crying incessantly, for no obvious reason.
 This can make it harder for parents to discern the reasons behind why they are crying, so it makes it that even more difficult to stop them.
 Children usually whine because they are frustrated with themselves, and their inability to complete an action or a task.
 They might also start crying if the outcome of the task is not what they wanted, or are in pain.
 Other common causes of children crying out are hunger, discomfort or even tiredness.

 The probable reasons of why the child is crying are directly dependent on her age.
 Babies start crying at the age of 4 months, and the common reason is hunger, pain or discomfort.
 They will also cry if they want to sleep, but cannot.
 As they grow up to around a year of age, the crying happens because they are unable to assert themselves as individuals.
 Babies might want to be independent and carry out their tasks by themselves, but they are obviously unable to at that age- this leads to a lot of crying and whining, which can be hard to placate.